 Progressive Resistance Exercise (PRE):

 Progressive resistance exercise is your strengthening exercise.
-You can add resistance gradually based on patient’s tolerance to challenge the muscle fibers.
-Usually, we use thera bands, dumbbells, or weighted physio balls etc. You can also make free weight exercises as PRE with increments in frequency or by challenging the body position.
+You can add resistance gradually based on the patient’s tolerance to challenge the muscle fibers.
+Usually, we use thera bands, dumbbells, or weighted physio balls, etc. You can also make free weight exercises as PRE with increments in frequency or by challenging the body position.

 There are many ways to perform PRE.
 You can choose resistance and types of exercises, based on the goal that you want to achieve out of that exercise.
 For example, I can concentrate on just isolated muscle for strengthening if my patient has pain or functional inability because of the weakness of that muscle or injury to that particular muscle.
 I can choose to perform PRE of full functional task like sit to stand to concentrate on a group of muscles at the same time.
 In this example of sit to stand, I am strengthening Gluts, quads, hams, Abductors, PFs, abdominal muscles etc…

-If I am concentrating on slow twitch muscle fibers to increase strength, I will ask my patient to hold the movement for 5 to 7 seconds in the air before they release.
+If I am concentrating on slow-twitch muscle fibers to increase strength, I will ask my patient to hold the movement for 5 to 7 seconds in the air before they release.
 This can be done with or without any resistance like weights.
 It is up to a physical therapist or your trainer to decide what part of the movement they want to strengthen and why.
 Sometimes, I prescribe exercise that mixes various kinds of PRE to overload the muscles.

 Types of Contractions:

-I chose to write about types of contractions with this articles as it is very important to know how muscle works with particular ROM in order to gain strength and flexibility.
+I chose to write about types of contractions with these articles as it is very important to know how muscle works with particular ROM in order to gain strength and flexibility.
 Now technically, we need to learn about actin-myosin filament in order to learn the full muscle physiology and how the force is generated.
-That information will be too deep and long for purpose of this article.
+That information will be too deep and long for the purpose of this article.
 So I am not going into that detail.
 What I want to talk about is the change in the length of muscle fibers or muscles in our case.
 This change in length is how the force is generated.
 This change in length is nothing but muscle contraction.
-It may require more strength/ energy to perform certain kind of contraction.
+It may require more strength/ energy to perform a certain kind of contraction.

 Two major types of contractions are (1) Isometric contraction (2).
 Isotonic contraction.
 Isotonic contractions can be further divided into Concentric and Eccentric contraction.

-As the name suggests, there is no change in length of muscles while performing this contraction.
-This means force is generated but the muscle fibers are not lengthened nor shortened.
+As the name suggests, there is no change in the length of muscles while performing this contraction.
+This means the force is generated but the muscle fibers are not lengthened nor shortened.
 Example of this exercise is Quad sets.

 This is where the length of muscle changes.
 Muscles fibers can be lengthened (Eccentric) or shortened (Concentric).
-Example of this exercises are: Elbow curls (concentric exercise) and performing controlled sitting from standing position (Eccentric contraction).
+Example of these exercises are: Elbow curls (concentric exercise) and performing controlled sitting from standing position (Eccentric contraction).
 Generally speaking, eccentric contractions are harder and need higher force generation.
-In other words, eccentric contraction requires more strength than concentric contraction.
+In other words, eccentric contraction requires more strength than a concentric contraction.